-Today I Feel Like… Manchester, a Jeppe Hein project at the 2021 Edition of MIF
+Today I Feel Like… Manchester by Jeppe Hein at MIF 2021

 Photo: Richard Tymon